 No Dub for You: The games were only voiced in English for quite some time, being released with subtitles for different regions but without the corresponding voice tracks even in Capcom's native Japan.
 The trend was subverted when Chris, Jill, Wesker, and Leon received Japanese voice actors for Crossovers like Marvel vs. Capcom 3 and the Project X Zone games.
 Revelations marked the first time players could choose between Japanese and English audio and 6 released a free DLC update which provided a Japanese voice track.
 Degeneration also had dual audio, but the direct sequel Damnation surprisingly only has the original English dub.

-Rebecca Chambers: "Linda" (FMV scenes)/Lynn Harris (Resident Evil); Hope Levy (REmake); Riva Di Paola (Zero); Stephanie Sheh (The Umbrella Chronicles, Resident Evil 5, The Mercenaries 3D)
+Rebecca Chambers: Linda Rodrigueznote Credited as "Linda".
+(FMV scenes)/Lynn Harris (Resident Evil); Hope Levy (REmake); Riva Di Paola (Resident Evil Zero); Stephanie Sheh (The Umbrella Chronicles, Resident Evil 5, The Mercenaries 3D); Erin Cahill (Vendetta)

-Albert Wesker: "Eric" (FMV scenes)/Sergio Jones (Resident Evil); Richard Waugh (Code: Veronica, Resident Evil 4, Wesker's Report); Peter Jessop (REmake), D.C.
-Douglas (The Umbrella Chronicles, 5, The Darkside Chronicles, Marvel vs. Capcom 3, The Mercenaries 3D)
+Albert Wesker: Eric Piriusnote Credited as "Eric".
+(FMV scenes)/Pablo Kuntz (Resident Evil); Richard Waugh (Code: Veronica, Wesker's Report, Resident Evil Zero, Resident Evil 4); Peter Jessop (REmake); D.C.
+Douglas (The Umbrella Chronicles, Resident Evil 5, The Darkside Chronicles, Marvel vs. Capcom 3, The Mercenaries 3D)